harshsri2208/Loud-N-Cloud/README.md

 ![backend](https://cdn.discordapp.com/attachments/772028017047764996/790485882834518056/Inout.png)

-The SIR model we devised was inspired from this project [infectious_disease_modelling](https://github.com/henrifroese/infectious_disease_modelling)
-We have used the star admin react template for our dashboard.

 ## Model USP
 Normally SIR models are made to model infection-spread of a disease.
 While Project Manna has been improved to support vaccinationation scenario by considering that vaccinated people can't spread or get affected by covid.